peepworks/LangSwitcher/README.md

 ### What’s New in v0.9.0

+#### 🗂️ Profile Support
+v0.9.0 introduces profile support, making it easier to organize and switch between different LangSwitcher setups depending on your workflow or usage scenario.

 #### 🔒 Enterprise-Grade Stability & System Hardening
 LangSwitcher’s internal architecture has been reinforced to better resist long-running resource leaks and background degradation.
 It now reclaims Unix file descriptors from helper processes such as `hidutil` and `plutil`, and keeps accessibility observers (`AXObserver`) anchored to macOS’s native Main RunLoop for more stable long-term operation.